Sridhar-s-12/Ecsploitable/README.md

 3. *Import into Virtualization Software*
    - Open your virtualization software (e.g., VirtualBox or VMware).
-   - Import the VM file (.ova or .vmdk) as a new virtual machine.
+   - Import the VM [ Single file is supported for both VirtualBox & VMware Workstation ]

 4. *Start the VM*
    - Launch the virtual machine.